K-S-K/K-S-K/README.md

-- 👋 Hi, I’m @K-S-K. My human name is Stanislav.
+- 👋 Hi, I’m @K-S-K. My name is Stanislav.
 - 👀 People say that I'm software developer.
 But also I’m interested in many different things.

 <!---